Skip to main content

 In some jobs, such as the armed forces, you must tell your employer.
 If you're unsure, check your employment contract.

-You can also get advice from the disability employment adviser at your local Jobcentre Plus, your trade union or your local Citizens Advice service.
-If you decide to leave work, seek advice about your pensions and benefits.
+You can also get advice from the disability employment adviser at your local Jobcentre Plus (GOV.UK), your trade union or Citizens Advice.
+If you decide to leave work, get advice about your pensions and benefits.

 If you want to continue to work, speak to your employer about what adjustments can be made to help you, such as: